jzuccollo/cyclingpower/README.md

 The goal of cyclingpower is to compare power files from multiple power meters in R.

+Currently just a personal project to solve a very specific problem I had.
+Not designed to be useful to anyone else!

 ## Installation

 You can install cyclingpower with: